 On a lazy afternoon, I lay on a tapchan, drifting in and out of a blissful slumber as the soothing sound of the gushing river below rushed into my ears.
 When I finally awoke, I saw that my host family was gathered under their apricot tree, collecting ripe apricots, munching on some, separating others to make fresh apricot jam in the morning.
-I picked up a small bucket and joined them, treating myself to the delightfully juicy fruits too.
+I picked up a small bucket and joined them, treating myself to the delightfully juicy fruits too (Also read: How Tajikistan Tourism Wasn’t Really on my Travel Radar and What living with Tajikistan people was like).

 Later that afternoon, I headed out, past the mud and wood houses in the village, towards the fourth glacial lake in the Haft Kul (Seven Lakes) region of Tajikistan.
 The sun’s rays, scattered by feathery white clouds, cast an enchanting turquoise glow on the water.
 Purple, yellow, magenta and blue wildflowers swayed on the shore.
 In the neighboring village, a group of local women invited me to join their evening banter, shocked that I was 31, wandering about alone, no shohar (husband), no bacche (kids)!
 Azaadi doost doram became my lighthearted mantra as I tried to explain, I like my freedom.
 It cracked everyone up.

-I landed up in Tajikistan on a ten day assignment for USAID, exploring the country partly by myself and partly with fellow bloggers.
-Hiking and hitch-hiking in the majestic Fann Mountains, exploring the Iron Age ruins of Panjikent, being bowled over by the friendliness of the Tajik people, discovering all the shared history with India, I had only one thought in my head: Why haven’t I been here before?
+I landed up in Tajikistan on a ten day assignment for USAID and Tajikistan Tourism, exploring the country partly by myself and partly with fellow bloggers.
+Hiking and hitch-hiking in the majestic Fann Mountains, exploring the Iron Age ruins of Panjikent, being bowled over by the friendliness of the Tajikistan people, discovering all the shared history with India, I had only one thought in my head: Why haven’t I been here before?

 Here are all the reasons Tajikistan belongs on your (and my) travel bucket list: